 Infections and autoimmune disorders can also cause nerve damage, including a herpes virus infection, Lyme disease, and rheumatoid arthritis.

-Rather than simply masking your pain with medication, Dr. D’Souza treats neuropathy at the source with electrochemical treatment.
-This nonsurgical therapy combines local anesthetic blocks with electric cell signaling to provide significant relief from your symptoms in 87% of cases.
+Rather than simply masking your pain with medication, our staff of qualified medial professionals treat neuropathy at the source with electrochemical treatment.
+This nonsurgical therapy combines injections of a Pharmaceutical Grade Nutrient Blend with electrical cell signaling to provide significant relief from your symptoms in 87% of cases.

-Dr. D’Souza also works with you to better manage the underlying cause of your neuropathy, such as diabetes.
+Dr. D’Souza or one of our medical team members also works with you to better manage the underlying cause of your neuropathy, such as diabetes.

 For solutions to your neuropathy symptoms, schedule an appointment today.
 Call the office or book your visit online.